chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

 directly to LCM as the configuration document.
 2. In the context of the provider's `LoadCurrentResource` method, the LCM is presented with the document and queried to see if any changes would be made to the system if the document's configuration were to be enacted.
-3. In the context of the provider's `run_action` for the `:set` or `:test` actions:
+3. In the context of the provider's `run_action` for the `:set` action:
    1. If the `LoadCurrentResource` step indicates that no changes will occur, a `converge_by` block is executed that does nothing but return `false` so that no configuration change is executed and the return value of `false` means that the resource will be reported as being *"skipped."*
-   2. If `LoadCurrentResource` indicates that a change would occur with this configuration document and the action is `:test`, a `converge_by` block is executed that does nothing but return `true` so that no changes are made to the system but the resource will be reported as *"executed"* rather than "skipped."
-   3. If `LoadCurrentResource` indicates that a change in configuration should occur for the configuration document, then with a
-   `converge_by` block a call is made to the LCM and a value of `false` is returned of the LCM ends up not making changes (rare, but could occur due to rare but unavoidable race conditions), or `true` if the LCM does make changes to the system successfully.
+   2. If `LoadCurrentResource` indicates that a change in configuration should occur for the configuration document, then call is made to the LCM inside of a `converg_by` block and a value of `false` is returned if the LCM ends up not making changes (rare, but could occur due to rare but unavoidable race conditions), or `true` if the LCM does make changes to the system successfully.
 The resource is then reported as being "executed" or "skipped" depending on whether `true` or `false` was returned by the `converge_by` block.